bfeldpw/battlesub/README.md

 Other dependencies will be installed and compiled when running "build_dependencies" (see above).

+### Platforms

+While I tried to stay portable with all code and libraries, BattleSub currently only supports Linux, since I don't exactly know, how to develop for Windows.
+Every support is welcome, ofcourse.

 ## Credits

 Since other libraries are what drives a great part of this project, I think they should go first.
 I appreciate all the hard work done by publicy available libraries, such as [Magnum Graphics](https://github.com/mosra/magnum),  [Box2D](https://github.com/erincatto/box2d), [EnTT](https://github.com/skypjack/entt), and [Dear ImGUI](https://github.com/ocornut/imgui), as well as other contributions I maybe forgot.